 Science Fair Directory

-List of Science Fairs and Competitions
+How to Find Science Fairs and Other STEM Competitions

 - Conrad Foundation's Spirit of Innovation Awards: Challenges student teams to solve real world problems in the areas of Clean Energy, Aerospace Exploration, and Cyber Security.
 For students age 13-18.
 Winning team is awarded $5000 to continue product development.
 Spirit of Innovation Awards are sponsored, in part, by Lockheed Martin Corporation.